dorothyh-ms/king_bachman_authorship_verification/README.md

 ## Data

-Due to copyright restrictions, the full texts and segments of the King, Straub, Harris, and Koontz books used in our experiments are not shared.
+Due to copyright restrictions, the full texts and segments of the King, Straub, Harris, and Koontz books used in our experiments cannot openly be shared.